nikic/DB/README.markdown

 See those question marks?
 These are placeholders, which will be replaced with the arguments passed after the query.
 There are several types of placeholders:
 ? simply inserts the argument, not performing any escaping [DEPRECATED!
 This behaviour will change!]
-?s (string) inserts the argument, performing string escaping, i.e. putting the argument in ' and applying `addslashes` ?i (integer) inserts the argument, performing integer escaping, i.e. applying `intval` ?a (array) inserts the argument, converting it to a list of string-escaped values:
+?s (string) inserts the argument, performing string escaping, i.e. applying string escaping through PDO->quote ?i (integer) inserts the argument, performing integer escaping, i.e. applying `intval` ?a (array) inserts the argument, converting it to a list of string-escaped values:
     DB::q('SELECT * FROM user WHERE name IN ?a', array('foo', 'bar', 'hello', 'world'));